miladziekanowska/supply-chain-analysis/README.md

 ## Usage
 This project is created for education purposes, as a portfolio analysis.
-Majoryti of the techniques can be apllied to other similar analysis of Supply Chains -
+Majoryti of the techniques can be apllied to other similar analysis of Supply Chains - if you were to use any of the code provided in here, please make sure your data is structured the same way it is in this dataset, otherwise you might get some errors.

+## Repositoty structure